3 Lessons from St. Joseph Model of Christian Perfection

 St. Joseph Patron of a Happy Death, Pray for Us!

 St. Joseph Model of Husbands and Fathers, Pray for Us!

 About Jacinta Hamilton

-Jacinta Hamilton, is a junior in high school and lifelong Seton homeschooler.
+Jacinta Hamilton is a senior in high school and lifelong Seton homeschooler.
 She is the oldest of seven kids in her family, five girls and two boys.
-When she’s not taking online tests, or writing book reports, Jacinta enjoys taking ballet classes, playing euphonium in band, going to Iowa Football games, playing basketball in the backyard with her brothers, and baking with her sisters.
+When she’s not taking online tests or writing book reports, Jacinta enjoys taking ballet classes, playing euphonium in band, going to Iowa football games, playing basketball in the backyard with her brothers, and baking with her sisters.